EOSIO/eos/contracts/arisen.sudo/README.md

 ]
 ```

-#### 2.1.2 Propose the transaction to create the eosio.sudo account
+#### 2.1.2 Propose the transaction to create the arisen.sudo account

 Only one of the potential approvers will need to propose the transaction that was created in the previous sub-section.
 All the other approvers should still follow the steps in the previous sub-section to generate the same create_sudo_account_trx.json file as all the other approvers.
 They will need this to compare to the actual proposed transaction prior to approving.